18F/18f.gsa.gov/_press/18F-accomplishments.md

 ---
-title: What has 18F accomplished?
+title: What 18F has accomplished
 permalink: /press/18F-accomplishments
 layout: bare
 ---